Segla Mountain Hike – Senja, Norway

 There are a couple of accommodations available in Fjordgård, where the trailhead is.
 On the other hand, there aren’t many campsites in the area, and Segla’s mountain top is unsuitable for a tent.
 Still, it is possible to camp somewhere in the area within the Allemannsretten regulations.
 Please note it is not allowed to camp around Storevatnet, as it is Fjordgård’s drinking water reservoir.

-It is possible to overnight in the parking lot by the school (paid) and by the Harbour (free, in 2022).
+It is possible to overnight in the parking lot by the school (paid) and by the Harbour (paid too as of 2023).